Punto Fijo: Economy

-Punto Fijo has the world's third largest oil refinery complex, the Paraguaná Refinery Complex (CRP is its Spanish acronym), which consists of the Amuay and Cardón Refineries (both part of the CRP).
+Punto Fijo has the world's second largest oil refinery complex, the Paraguaná Refinery Complex (CRP is its Spanish acronym), which consists of the Amuay and Cardón Refineries (both part of the CRP).
 The operation once refined around 1 million barrels per day, and all of these petroleum products were fuel for the local and regional economy.
 Also, Punto Fijo possesses the second most important fishing fleet in Venezuela, and has an industrial zone where electronics plants and light machinery plants are located.
 Punto Fijo includes a Free Zone for Touristic Investment allowing importation of goods free of tariffs.

 The progressive development that Punto Fijo is facing currently has given incentive to local, municipal, state and national authorities to carry out public building works that the city needed years ago.
 This includes the main bus station, repairs to public roads, and settlement of a new thermoelectricity energy plant "Josefa Camejo".
 The private sector has made investments as well, like the Sambil Mall Paraguaná, and Paraguaná Mall.
 These new complexes now join the Centro Comercial y Recreacional Las Virtudes Mall.